-Working Out: Is There Something Better than Water and Sports Drinks?
+Working Out: Are Energy Gels Better than Sports Drinks?

-Working Out: Is There Something Better than Water and Sports Drinks?
+Working Out: Are Energy Gels Better than Sports Drinks?

 Water and sports drinks have been the go-to drinks for workouts.
 But, are there other options now?
-With innovations of glycogen products, athletes do have more options.
+With innovations of glycogen products or energy gels, athletes do have more options.

 Glycogen is already in our bodies as our glucose storage system.
 When we eat, the unused carbohydrates are stored as glycogen.
 Later, when the body’s blood sugar levels drop, the glycogen is broken down to glucose that is used to fuel the body.